Senior Play Specialist

-The Play Department supervises play facilities in the playroom and multi-sensory room and garden.
+CHI at Temple Street’s Play Department supervises play facilities in the playroom, multi-sensory room and garden.
 Our aim is to assist in the creation of a welcoming, caring and safe family centred environment by providing play facilities appropriate to the needs of the patients and their families.
-The team comprises of play specialists whom provide specialised play and work as members of multi-disciplinary teams specialising in specific medical and surgical conditions.
+The team comprises play specialists who provide specialised play and work as members of multi-disciplinary teams specialising in specific medical and surgical conditions.
 Play Specialists prepare children for medical and surgical procedures while in hospital, distract them during procedures and follow up with post-procedural play.

 Who is involved?